josiahbryan/yass-orm/README.md

 	* Merged support for Read Only nodes to support MySQL clusters
 	* Added support for a static `generateObjectId` method that child classes can override to change how IDs are generated
 	* Added quotes ('`') around column names in the generated 'create index' SQL
+	* Added checking for invalid column names in index definitions and better error messages if invalid column names are found
 * 2022-01-13
 	* Added `allowPublicKeyRetrieval` to handle options to support newer versions of MySQL
 * 2021-12-06